FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Introduction

-Recently, pseudo-image methods propose a simple yet efficient intermediate representation for LiDAR processing, such as bird's-eye-view~\cite{polarnet,salsanet} and range-view~\cite{squeezeseg,squeezesegv2,lite_hdseg,rangevit,rangeformer}.
-Under such representations, some popular image segmentation approaches~\cite{fcn,pspnet} can be directly applied to such pseudo-images to balance the efficiency and accuracy of segmentation.
-However, the 3D-to-2D projection procedure tends to result in corrupted neighborhood contextual information, decreasing the precision.
-Detailed analysis of this problem can be summarized into two aspects.
+Recently, pseudo-image-based methods~\cite{wu2018squeezeseg,milioto2019rangenet++,ando2023rangevit,kong2023rangeformer,zhang2020polarnet,chen2021polarstream,aksoy2020salsanet,zhou2021panoptic} have appeared as a simple yet efficient intermediate representation for LiDAR processing, such as bird's-eye-view~\cite{zhang2020polarnet,chen2021polarstream,aksoy2020salsanet} and range-view~\cite{wu2018squeezeseg,milioto2019rangenet++,ando2023rangevit,kong2023rangeformer}, which are more computationally tractable.
+These representations enable the direct application of popular 2D segmentation approaches~\cite{long2015fcn,zhao2017pspnet,xie2021segformer} to the pseudo-images, offering a promising solution for real-time LiDAR segmentation.
+However, the 3D-to-2D projection inevitably introduces corrupted neighborhood contextual information, which poses limitations on the further development of pseudo-image approaches~\cite{liang2020rangercnn}.
+The detailed analysis of this problem can be further summarized into two aspects as follows.

-Firstly, some 3D points are discarded in the projection procedure.
-Under such a paradigm, only the projected points are involved in convolutions, while the contextual information of discarded points is absent.
-Consequently, the pixel in the pseudo-image can hardly preserve the high-fidelity 3D geometric context.
-More importantly, these discarded 3D points still need to predict 3D labels but no features correspond to them.
-To reconstruct these labels, some post-processing techniques, such as CRF~\cite{squeezenet} and KNN~\cite{rangenet++}, are used for these points based on 2D predictions.
-However, these techniques are unsupervised and fail to extract the local features of discarded points in a learnable manner, which significantly limits the improvement of pseudo-image methods.

-Secondly, the pseudo-image suffers from many empty pixels due to the sparsity of LiDAR points.
-Under such a non-compact representation, the projected points will extract much noisy information as the convolutions go deeper.
-In summary, pseudo-image methods fail to preserve the contextual information of all the points, which is significant for LiDAR segmentation.
-So, it is important for points and pseudo-images to cooperate with each other.
-Although existing multi-view methods have successfully preserved the context of all points via fusing features of different representations, they are always computationally expensive.
+Firstly, a fundamental concern with pseudo-image methods is the inadvertent exclusion of certain 3D points during the conversion to 2D projections~\cite{tian2022fully}.
+This leads to an incomplete representation where only the points that are projected are involved in subsequent convolutional operations.
+Such a scenario disregards the contextual information of the unprojected points, causing the pseudo-images to lose crucial high-fidelity 3D geometric context~\cite{kong2023conda}.
+Furthermore, the omitted points, which still necessitate 3D label predictions, lack associated feature information, thereby necessitating post-processing to infer these labels.
+Unfortunately, current post-processing methods struggle to incorporate local features of these omitted points effectively, capping the potential advancements in pseudo-image approaches.